Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /Key_performance_metrics.md

 | **Efficiency**         | Recommended to keep active connections below 90% of max_connections for efficient operation.                                             |

 ### Response Time

+Duration for query execution and result return, critical for performance assessment.

 | Key Points             | Description                                                                                                                                |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|